reemramadan12/IEEE-Backend/PostgreSQL/PostgreSQL.md

  [more about pgAdmin.](https://www.enterprisedb.com/postgres-tutorials/pgadmin-comparable-tool-plsql-developer-postgresql#:~:text=pgAdmin%20is%20the%20leading%20open,and%20use%20of%20database%20objects.)

  ---
- # 6. naming conventions :-
+ # 6. Naming conventions :-
  for example, when we name **RDBMS** we should always remember that consistency is the best approach.

  ## some of the most importants rules :-